savonet/book/audio.md

 ```{.liquidsoap include="liq/switch.liq" from=3 to=-1}
 ```

-Here also, the `track_sensitive` parameter controls whether a change of source only occurs at track boundaries (when `true`, which is the default) or as soon as possible.
+Here also, the `track_sensitive`\index{track!sensitive} parameter controls whether a change of source only occurs at track boundaries (when `true`, which is the default) or as soon as possible.